Find out who to contact if you suspect an elder or adult at risk has or is at risk of experiencing abuse, neglect, or financial exploitation.

 Provides information and referral services on a variety of topics tailored to the unique needs of Deaf, Deaf-Blind, or Hard of Hearing residents.

 This initiative strives to provide appropriate, safe, and cost-effective care throughout the course of Alzheimer’s disease and other dementia.

 Family Care is a Medicaid managed long-term care program for frail elders and adults with disabilities.
 The program provides a wide range of health and long-term care services.

 Learn more about finding and choosing doctors, dentists, hospitals, and other types of health and residential care providers.

 The IRIS program is a Medicaid Home and Community-Based Services waiver for self-directed long-term supports.
 The program is an option for adults with long-term care needs.

 The Music and Memory Program brings personalized music to individuals diagnosed with Alzheimer's disease and other dementias.

-Learn more about the programs and services in Wisconsin for older adults and caregivers.
+Learn more about the programs and services in Wisconsin for adults, older adults and caregivers.

 Find information about physical disabilities and resources available for people with physical disabilities.